nayibedya/shortener-ms/README.md

 - h2 database
 - maven

+##RUN Steps
+###locally
-To Start the Application Run ShortenerApplication.java
+- To Start the Application Run ShortenerApplication.java.
+- Application will be server at port http://localhost:8085.
+- To check if the application has started successfully check http://localhost:8085/actuator/health
+- If the response is "UP" then application is started.

+###Using Docker
+- RUN mvn clean install.
+- Run the docker file

 ##API Lists